ramilcode/eve_app/README.md

 # Event-Invites App by Ramil K.
 This repository contains the release files and the source files of this app.
+*The app has a light and dark mode.*

 ## Release files :
 The source files are located inside /evo_app/release